lswatson16/travel-tracker/README.md

     - Enter `control + c` in your terminal to stop the server at any time.

 **Back-end server**
   - Create a new directory on your local machine.
-The new directory shoould be a separate directory from the front end application.
+The new directory should be a separate directory from the front end application.
   - In the new directory, clone down this ***Node.js/Express.js*** [back-end server](https://github.com/turingschool-examples/travel-tracker-api) using command `git clone`
   - Open a new terminal tab and `cd` into the directory `cd travel-tracker-api`
   - Run `npm start` to start up the back-end server